Find information about isolating, monitoring your health, treatments and when to get care.

 How to request and get treatment

-You aren't guaranteed treatment.
-Paxlovid and Remdesivir treatments are not suitable for everyone and must be prescribed by a primary care provider.
-At any step of the process, it may be decided by a physician or pharmacist that treatment isn't right for you.
+You are not guaranteed treatment, because it is not suitable for everyone and must be prescribed by a primary care provider.
+At any step of the process, a physician or pharmacist may decide that treatment is not right for you.